912-Charoy-Mathilda/ESILV-Python-for-data-analysis-project-2023/README.md

 ### 4 - Conclusion

 During this project, we were able to use various libraries that we had discovered during the Practical Works of the semester.
+As we studied our dataset, we could also come to the conclusion that obesity is very much linked to eating habits and physical conditions.